trattner/trattner.github.io/_posts/2019-6-24-feedback-cycles.md

 The difference between the failed nonprofit founder and the successful stopwatch burger-flipper lies in the feedback cycles they've established.
 Each day, each week, are we putting in work to make something better?
 How do we know?

-In most cases, the nonprofit founder didn't confront the impossible.
-They merely confronted difficult obstacles.
+In most cases, the failed nonprofit founder didn't confront impossible obstacles.
+They merely confronted many difficult ones.
 And, unfortunately, they didn't keep looking to find a good stopwatch.